lunchmate/base/README.md

 # LunchMate Version 1.0.0.0

 ## LunchMate
-LunchMate is personal project to discover application development process using AWS.
+LunchMate is a project to discover application development process using AWS.

+## Member
+jomogoon
+zerok7

+## Scope
+AWS setup
+?